Guide to Accessibility Compliance for CANVAS Users

 All PDFs that you link to that are required reading need to be accessible.
 Whether the PDF was created by you or acquired from other sources, they need to be accessible for screen reader users.
 Very simple, short PDFs are accessible to screen readers without much extra work, but most do require work in Acrobat to be made accessible.
 Optional PDFs supplied as supplemental information but not realistically necessary to do well in the class will not be checked for accessibility, but the recommendation is to also make them accessible.

-If you have PDFs that need adjusting for accessibility, the Distance Education Assistive Technology Specialist will assist you.
-When creating your own PDFs, follow the recommended creation of Word documents and Preparing InDesign Files for Accessibility (video).
+If you have PDFs that need adjusting for accessibility, the Distance Education Instructional Accessibility Specialist will assist you.
+When creating your own PDFs, follow the recommended creation of Word documents and Preparing InDesign Files for Accessibility (Adobe's site).
 For more information, see the online tutorial on Creating Accessible PDFs.

 In Canvas, you will have the option to embed a PDF into a Canvas page using a widget.
 The viewer will not need to leave the Canvas page, either to retrieve it or to view it in a PDF reader, and this is a help for the screen reader user.